Girl in White Cotton/Burnt Sugar: Avni Doshi

 Beyond the Seasons—Ali Smith’s Seasonal Quartet: Autumn, Winter, Spring, Summer

-Review by Usha RamanPublished by Penguin and Anchor Books My first encounter with Ali Smith was a hardcover library book with an intriguing title: How to be Both.
+Review by Usha RamanPublished by Penguin / Anchor Books My first encounter with Ali Smith was a hardcover library book with an intriguing title: How to be Both.
 I raced through it, transfixed, by the ingenuity of form and stop-in-your-tracks prose, the effortlessness with which she shifts perspective and forces you to see first through …

 Continue reading Beyond the Seasons—Ali Smith’s Seasonal Quartet: Autumn, Winter, Spring, Summer